About this document

 Retrieving the version numbers of the system

-As a first test we try the call GET /public/software/version that will inform us about the currently installed software versions on the system.
-You can very easily try this call by looking it up in the Swagger UI, expanding its view and clicking on the button "Try it out!".
-The following screen shot shows a possible response.
+As a first test, we try the call GET /public/software/version that will inform us about the currently installed software versions on the system.
+You can easily try this call by looking it up in the Swagger UI, expanding its view, and clicking the "Try it out!" button.
+The following screenshot shows a possible response.

 If everything turned out well (response code 2xx), the response body contains your requested JSON structure with your data.
 In our first case, you should receive something similar to this: